mmehdig/wall-e/README.md

 wall-e
 ======

-A Project in Embodied and Situated Language Processing. ([The course webpage](http://gul.gu.se/public/courseId/65966/lang-en/publicPage.do?item=27403175))
+A ongoing project in Embodied and Situated Language Processing. ([The course webpage](http://gul.gu.se/public/courseId/65966/lang-en/publicPage.do?item=27403175))

 Requirments